hipe/tmx/arc/doc/issues/024-NAME_ME.md

 components (a point that we may revisit sometime in the future).

-mind you, this clusterization still has something we don't want, which is those items that have moved (we want the items; we just don't know where we'll put them yet), so:
+mind you, this clusterization still has something we don't want, which is those items that must move (we want the items; we just don't know where we'll put them yet), so:

-we further pare down the clusterization by "knocking out" those items that are in V (that is, the items that moved) (or if you like you can see it as applying a pass-filter for only those items in S (that is, the items that remain stationary)):
+we further pare down the clusterization by "knocking out" those items that are in V (that is, the items that move) (or if you like you can see it as applying a pass-filter for only those items in S (that is, the items that remain stationary)):